purplem00n/purplem00n/README.md

-- 👋 Hi, I’m @purplem00n
+- 👋 Hi, I’m Ariel Higuera
-- 👀 I’m interested in preparing to be a software developer!
+- 👀 I’m an apiring software developer!
 Currently committed to self-study and practice so I can make a career change in the near future.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python along with some web development skills.
 - 💞️ I’m looking to collaborate on beginner python projects.
-- 📫 How to reach me:
+- 📫 How to reach me: purpl3m00ns@gmail.com

 <!---
 purplem00n/purplem00n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.